Solutions Overview

 Service Activation

-The service activation is realized by BECS.
+The service activation is realised by BECS.
 It configures all involved network elements and interfaces regardless if the network uses e.g. customer VLAN’s, service VLAN’s BNG’s or Layer 3 access.
 This means customers have the ordered services in their disposal in seconds.

-The solution provides extensive standard and customized reports giving the operator full control and overview of the customers and services.
+The solution provides extensive standard and customised reports giving the operator full control and overview of the customers and services.
 And in case of a service delivery failure, the integrated trouble shooting tools provide valuable information to the technical and customer services staff.

 VPN Networks